VinayakWankhade/LLM_Based_terminal/README.md

-# Warp Terminal - Built from Scratch
+# Terminal - Built from Scratch

 A modern terminal emulator built with Rust, Tauri, and React, inspired by the original Warp terminal.